Programme Overview and Aims

 - can be completed over one academic year of full-time study or two but no more than four consecutive academic years of part-time study

-- requires students to take a total of 10 modules in their studies.
+- requires students to take a total of 10 courses in their studies.
 Over enrollment is not allowed.
-Full-time students should take no more than four modules in a term, while part-time students should not take more than 2 modules in a term.
+Full-time students should take no more than four courses in a term, while part-time students should not take more than 2 courses in a term.

 - is conducted in a face-to-face mode supplemented by online learning (e-learning)

-- offers modules across three terms in a year
+- offers courses across three terms in a year

-- schedules classes on weekdays from 6:30 p.m. to 9:30 p.m. and on Saturday mornings and afternoons at HKU campus.
-Day-time classes will also be held on weekdays for full-time students.
+- schedules classes normally on weekdays from 6:30 p.m. to 9:30 p.m. and on Saturday mornings and afternoons at HKU campus.
+Some day-time classes will be held on weekdays.*

 Candidates with a full-time job should apply for the part-time mode.